Code-Institute-Submissions/interactice-frontend/README.md

 The inspiration for this project came from <a href="https://ourworldindata.org/natural-disasters"> Our World In Data </a> they had a vast amount of dashboards but I decided to use the Natural Disasters database from <a href="https://www.emdat.be/"> The International Disaster Database</a>.

-This Interactive Data Dashboard was built to display and visualise data for the end user to interact with charts to further improve their knowledge on the effects of disasters and intened user of this site was mainly students for educational purposes or people genrally interested in this topic.
+This Interactive Data Dashboard was built to display and visualise data for the end user to interact with.
+There are charts to further improve their knowledge on the effects of disasters.
+This site was mainly itended for students, for educational purposes or people genrally interested in this topic.

 ## Scope Plane

-Taking into account that that users will visit my site to look specifically on visualised data I want the main attention focusing on the graphs themselves.
+Taking into account that that users will visit my site to look specifically on visual data I want the main attention focusing on the graphs themselves.
 Therefore, little content as possible is required to suffice the goal.

 ## Structure Plane

 Before I started my project I created a mockup using Adobe XD (image below).
-I understood that this was the foundations of my site as other ideas would come to mind when progressing with the project.
+I understood that this was the foundation of my site as other ideas would come to mind when progressing with the project.

 <img src="assets/img/mockup-page1.jpg" alt="Mockup Design"/>
 <br>

-This is the overall structure I wanted as the content is minimal with only the chart description and charts availble for the user to look at.
-Also, I want padding around each peice of content to create more of a spacious effect so the user isnt overwhemled with infomation or content.
+This is the overall structure that I wanted, as the content is minimal with only the chart description and charts availble for the user to look at.
+Also, I want padding around each peice of content to create more of a spacious effect so the user isn't overwhemled with infomation or content.

 ## Interaction Design

-Apat from the interaction with each chart.
-The menu situated top left was implement to help catergorise the charts but initally it planned to add a link to each graph on the page.
+Apart from the interaction with each chart, the menu situated top left was implemented to help catergorise the charts but initally I had planned to add a link to each graph on the page.

-For Example, below you can see when I change the first drop downmenu to a specific type of disater the charts will change respectfully.
+For Example, below you can see when I change the first drop downmenu to a specific type of disaster the charts will change accordingly.

 <img src="assets/img/menu-func.jpg" alt="Menu in initial state"/>
 <img src="assets/img/menu-func2.jpg" alt="Menu in initial state"/>